dkharware/flaventure/README.md

 To connect your Shopify store, you need to provide two pieces of information in your `.env` file: your store domain and a **Storefront API access token**.

+**The application will show placeholder data until valid credentials are provided.**

 ### Step 1: Find Your Store Domain

 This is the `myshopify.com` URL for your store (e.g., `your-store-name.myshopify.com`).